Tomshiii/ahk/README.md

 Streaming.ahk | A script I run as Admin while streaming to allow me to interact with obs via ahk (both need to be on the same elevation to interact)
 Resolve_Example.ahk | An example script for Davinci Resolve that has ported a few things from my premiere scripts to help you get started.
-This is very rough and thrown together. scripts f keys taken.xlsx | An Excel doc I use to track all the button combinations used in my scripts so I know what is/isn't available. fkey auto launch.ahk | A script from [Taran](https://github.com/TaranVH/) to auto launch OR swap to specific applications if they're already open
+This is very rough and thrown together. scripts f keys taken.xlsx | An Excel doc I use to track all the button combinations used in my scripts so I know what is/isn't available.
 Alt_menu_acceleration_DISABLER.ahk | A script from [Taran](https://github.com/TaranVH/) to disable the alt menu acceloration unless you _hold_ down the alt key autodismiss error.ahk | A script from [Taran](https://github.com/TaranVH/) to remove an annoying dialogue box in premiere that treats you like a child right click premiere.ahk | A script from [Taran](https://github.com/TaranVH/) to move the playhead in premiere with the right mouse button